PhisicsLollo0/PhisicsLollo0.github.io/_projects/NSMs.md

 ---
 layout: page
-title: project 2
+title: Neutron Star Mergers
-description: a project with a background image
+description: What is the typical merging timescale?
+Can we trace it with Gamma-Ray Bursts?
-img: assets/img/3.jpg
+img: assets/img/NSM_image.jpeg
 importance: 2
-category: work
+category: astronomy
 ---

 Every project has a beautiful feature showcase page.